 Doctor of Social Science (DSSc)

 The Admissions and Access Service processes paper applications for Higher Doctorates, and will also issue official documentation to international applicants for immigration and visa entry purposes, if appropriate.
-International Student Support can offer advice on visa and immigration issues.
+Immigration Support Service can offer advice on visa and immigration issues.

 The Study Regulations for Higher Doctorates provide regulations regarding: